phillybenh/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+        Sessions are commonly used to allow a server to store information about a client.
+Sessions provide a way to persist data across requests and we use them to save authentication information, so there is no need to re-enter credentials on every new request the client makes to the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+        Bcrypt.js is use to hash passwords so they can safely be stored

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+        To help slow down hackers, bcrypt adds time to our security algorithm to produce what is known as a key derivation function.
+As computers get faster, iterations can be added to slow down the process as needed.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+        The header, the payload, the signature.

 ## Minimum Viable Product